 Catherine R. Pakaluk, Ph.D.

-Dr. Pakaluk is Assistant Professor of Social Research and Economic Thought, and the founder of the Busch School's Social Research academic area and the founder of the Sowell Economic Teaching Fellows program.
+Dr. Pakaluk is Associate Professor of Social Research and Economic Thought, and the founder of the Busch School's Social Research academic area and the founder of the Sowell Economic Teaching Fellows program.
 Formerly, she was Assistant Professor and Chair of the Economics Department at Ave Maria University.
 Her primary areas of research include economics of education and religion, family studies and demography, Catholic social thought and political economy.
 Dr. Pakaluk is the 2015 recipient of the Acton Institute’s Novak Award, a prize given for “significant contributions to the study of the relationship between religion and economic liberty.”

 Frédéric E. Sautet, Ph.D.